 Sustainable remediation – it’s a real option

-We’ve been implementing a range of green and sustainable remediation technologies on contaminated sites across Australia.
-We’re proving that the principles of sustainable development can be easily woven into contaminated land management projects – optimising environmental benefits and saving money and time.
+At Coffey, we’ve been implementing a range of green and sustainable remediation technologies on contaminated sites across Australia, proving that the principles of sustainable development can be easily woven into contaminated land management projects – optimising environmental benefits and saving money and time.

 Sustainable remediation provides a framework for reviewing the effectiveness of remediation strategies and investigating opportunities for improving social, environmental and financial benefits.

-Having the skills to identify, design and implement sustainable solutions for soil and groundwater treatment has helped us deliver numerous sites in a cost effective way for our clients in the oil and gas industry.
+Having the skills to identify, design and implement sustainable solutions for soil and groundwater treatment has helped Coffey deliver numerous sites in a cost effective way for its clients in the oil and gas industry.

 How can we help?

 Coffey’s experience in providing sustainable remediation strategies for contaminated sites means we’re able to provide smart solutions that save money and time – while delivering more environmentally sound solutions.